GaloisInc/daedalus/docs/_sources/dex/overview.rst.txt

 will be used for Daedalus values of the given type.
 At present, only definitions without ``FUN_PAPRAMS`` may be declared as ``default``.

+Typically, top-level definitions would have only a single Daedalus parameter corresponding to the value being exported.
+We also support definitions with multiple parameter values---these are typically useful when defining helper exporters, which combine multiple values from a Daedalus AST into a single value in the external language.

 Before we go into more details on how to write definitions, let's look at how to write external code.